Blog Product ManagementFeature Voting - The Ultimate Guide for 2025

-One of the simplest ways to approach this issue is by implementing a feature voting tool.
-As the name suggests - you lay out all your ideas on a list and share it with your users, who'll come to vote on what's most important to them.
+One of the simplest ways to approach this issue is by implementing a feature voting tool to take care of feature prioritization.
+The idea is simple - you lay out all your ideas on a list and share it with your customers, who vote on what's most important to them.

 What is feature voting?

-With tools like Featurebase, you can have a public or internal portal up and running in just a few minutes for both collecting user feedback and letting users vote on ideas.
+With tools like Featurebase, you can have a public or internal portal up and running in just a few minutes to collect user feedback and let users vote on ideas.

 That will allow you to showcase a list of features for people to vote on and also let users suggest new thoughts that everyone can vote on.

-Then you can filter by topics that have the most votes in order to figure out what to prioritize next.
+Then, you can filter by topics that have the most votes to figure out what to prioritize next.

-The upvote of a customer who is paying $1000/mo is much more important than another customer paying just $10/mo, making just relying on the vote number entirely misleading.
+The upvote of a customer who is paying $1,000/mo is much more important than another customer paying just $10/mo, which means that just relying on the vote number is entirely misleading.

 For feature tracking tools to work properly, they have to take this into account and allow you to connect your customer data to those votes.

-This also makes it possible to sort ideas by customer segments (e.g. companies paying more than $300/mo) to figure out what are the most important features for certain customer groups.
+This also makes it possible to sort ideas by customer segments (e.g., companies paying more than $300/mo) to determine the most critical features for specific customer groups.

-1. Gather feedback and measure the importance on autopilot
+1. Gather feedback and measure its importance on autopilot

 Feature voting acts like a constant feedback loop, automatically collecting insights from your user base.